Jazzyy ‘BK Jazzy’ Mulani: Who Is Pop Smoke’s Rumored Girlfriend?

 While rapper Pop Smoke was famous for his rhymes, he was also engaged in a rumored relationship with girlfriend Jazzyy Mulani, according to StarsOffline.
-Unfortunately, given news of Pop Smoke’s death as reported earlier on Wednesday, it looks like this purported romance has been cut short in tragic fashion.
+Unfortunately, given news of Pop Smoke’s death — as reported earlier on Wednesday — it looks like this purported romance has been cut short in a tragic fashion.

-Mulani, also known as BK Jazzy, hold some sway as an Instagram model and influencer.
-Despite their seeming romance, neither Pop Smoke nor Mulani publicly acknowledged any relationship on their respective social media profiles.
+Mulani, also known as BK Jazzy, holds some sway as an Instagram model and influencer.
 With over 300,000 followers on the popular social media platform, it appears her star is beginning to rise.
+However, despite their seeming romance, neither Pop Smoke nor Mulani publicly acknowledged any relationship on their respective social media profiles.

-Jazzyy Mulani Is An Instagram Influencer, But Hasn’t Posted In Weeks
+She Is An Instagram Influencer, But Hasn’t Posted In Weeks

-Despite having a significant following on Instagram, Jazzyy Mulani hasn’t posted a great deal of content in recent weeks.
-Far more prolific as of a approximately a year ago — a time in which she shared that she was the “Featured Bartender” at Privileged Gentleman’s Club in Queens, New York City — Mulani is obviously far from shy about sharing details about her life.
+Although she has a significant following on Instagram, Mulani hasn’t posted a great deal of content in recent weeks.
+Far more prolific approximately a year ago — a time in which she shared that she was the “Featured Bartender” at Privileged Gentleman’s Club in Queens, New York City — Mulani is obviously far from shy about sharing details about her life.

-Amid various provocative pictures of Mulani clad in various racy outfits, more personal details also emerge.
+Amid various provocative pictures of her clad in different racy outfits, more personal details also emerge from her posts.
 Many of her photos focus on her young son, the captions attached to these universally loving in nature.
-In others, she shares bits and pieces of philosophy that seem to resonate with her.
-One post is particularly poetic and positive in its delivery.
+In others, she shared bits and pieces of philosophy that seemed to resonate with her.
+One post was particularly poetic and positive in its delivery.

 “Ladies, love your man.
 If he’s the one, value him and remind him everyday how much he means to you.
 Pray for him, lay on his chest and listen for his heartbeat.
 Take pictures, create memories.
 Life is short and these streets ain’t playing fair.”

-In one particularly brutal takedown of an Instagram troll, she borrows Eminem’s language from “Stan” to turn the tables on a harsh critic.
+In one particularly brutal takedown of an Instagram troll, she borrowed Eminem’s language from “Stan” to turn the tables on a harsh critic.

 Pop Smoke Downplayed His Relationship Status In A Recent Interview

-In a recent interview with Too Face, the rapper downplayed a probing question regarding his current relationship status.
+In a recent interview with The Face, the rapper downplayed a probing question regarding his current relationship status.
 When asked about a previous statement he’d made — one in which he said that his mother and his sister could be considered his girlfriends — Pop Smoke smoothly moved past the question, adding his father into the mix as a trusted confidant.

 The interview — conducted alongside U.K.-based producer 808Melo — spanned a wide variety of subjects, from the rapper’s rise to relative fame to his take on being a “gangster and a gentleman.”